transcom/mymove-docs/docs/dev/tools/docusaurus.md

 # My title
 ```

-If you remove the top-level header from this document, Docusaurus will automatically replace it with whatever you have specified as the title in the front matter.
+If you remove the top-level header from this document, Docusaurus will automatically replace it with whatever you have specified as the title in the frontmatter.

 ### Change the sidebar position

 Sidebars are set up to autogenerate based on their parent folder (within the `docs/` directory).
 Without any other instructions, the order of the pages will default to an alphabetized order.
-If you want to specify a position, you can do so in the front matter of a page:
+If you want to specify a position, you can do so in the frontmatter of a page:

 ```md
 ---